Post job

 A rehab technician's role is to assist physical therapists and patients in a hospital or similar facility.
 Typically, their responsibilities revolve around gathering a patient's personal information and medical history, escorting them to corresponding rooms, and conducting initial tests and assessments.
 It is also essential to maintain records of all transactions, updating medical accounts promptly and accurately.
 Furthermore, a rehab technician may also perform basic treatments under the supervision of a physical therapist.
 There are also instances when they have to sanitize and clean therapy equipment, all in adherence to the facility's safety regulations and policies.

-As far as similarities go, this is where it ends because a physical science aide responsibility requires skills such as "patient care," "chemistry," "laboratory equipment," and "physical science."
+While similarities exist, there are also some differences between physical science aides and rehab technician.
+For instance, physical science aide responsibilities require skills such as "patient care," "chemistry," "laboratory equipment," and "physical science."
 Whereas a rehab technician is skilled in "patients," "physical therapy," "rehabilitation," and "customer service."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Rehab technicians tend to reach similar levels of education than physical science aides.
 In fact, rehab technicians are 1.2% more likely to graduate with a Master's Degree and 1.5% less likely to have a Doctoral Degree.